 Indents list the convicts transported to New South Wales - early indents provide name, date and place of trial and sentence while the later indents usually include physical description, native place, age and crime.
 This digitisation project is our gift to the people of Australia and marks the 225th anniversary in 2013 of the arrival of the First Fleet at Sydney Cove on 26 January 1788.

-State Records NSW holds Australia’s earliest convict records dating back to the First Fleet in 1788.
+In our collection are Australia’s earliest convict records dating back to the First Fleet in 1788.
 These convicts were ‘Sentenced to be transported to parts beyond the Seas’ [NRS 1150, SZ115 p.1].

 The Orders in Council for these early convicts appointed the ‘Eastern Coast of New South Wales, some one or other of the islands adjacent’ as the place they would serve out their sentences.
 Convict indents, or lists of convicts embarked on the convict transport ships, were sent out to the new Colony of New South Wales.
 Sentenced beyond the Seas includes many of these convict indents dated from 1786 to 1801.